-Zev Shechtman discovered his passion for bankruptcy law after his first year of law school when he had the honor to extern for the Honorable Thomas B. Donovan of the U.S. Bankruptcy Court for the Central District of California.
+Zev Shechtman discovered his passion for bankruptcy law when he externed for the Honorable Thomas B. Donovan of the U.S. Bankruptcy Court for the Central District of California.
 Zev has been with Danning-Gill since he was a summer associate following his second year of law school.

-As a board member of the Los Angeles Bankruptcy Forum and past chair of the Bankruptcy Section of the Beverly Hills Bar Association, Zev keeps up-to-date on the latest bankruptcy law trends and issues.
+As a board member of the Los Angeles Bankruptcy Forum and past chair of the Bankruptcy Section of the Beverly Hills Bar Association, Zev follows the latest bankruptcy law trends and issues.

-As a volunteer for Public Counsel and Bet Tzedek, Zev enjoys every opportunity to help people who are not able to afford legal services.
+As a volunteer for Public Counsel and Bet Tzedek, Zev enjoys helping people who are not able to afford legal services.
 He is an active editorial board member of the California Bankruptcy Journal, and was the editor of the journal’s symposium issue on municipal bankruptcies.
 While a law student at the University of Southern California, he served as Managing Editor of the Southern California Review of Law & Social Justice.